 This one particular Reddit user has been an eToro customer since 2017 and is more than “happy” with his experience with the “eToro CopyTrader”, as it allows him to replicate the trading activity of experienced traders.

-When asked about their experience with Capital.com, many Reddit users agreed with the following user’s opinion that trading “forex” with the firm wasn’t all that it’s cut out to be.
+When asked about their experience with the Capital.com trading platform, many Reddit users agreed with the following user’s opinion that trading “forex” with the firm wasn’t all that it’s cut out to be.

 Standing against the die, this Reddit user loves the many features Plus500 has to offer to its customers and points out that withdrawals were a hassle-free task.

 What made this user gravitate towards Pepperstone was their good customer support, excellent record, and their zero-commission policy.